IQ-Learn: Inverse soft-Q Learning for Imitation: Experiments

 \paragraph{Mujoco Control} We present our results on the MuJoCo tasks using a single expert demo in Table~\ref{tbl:mujoco}.
 IQ achieves expert-level performance in all the tasks while outperforming prior methods like ValueDICE and GAIL.
 We did not find SQIL competitive in this setting, and skip it for brevity.

 \paragraph{Atari} We present our results on Atari using 20 expert demos in Figure \ref{fig:atari}.
 We reach expert performance on Space Invaders while being near expert on Pong and Breakout.
-Compared to prior methods like SQIL, IQ obtains \textbf{3-7x} normalized score\footnote{normalizing rewards obtained from random behavior to 0 and expert to 1} and converges in $\sim$300k steps, being \textbf{3x} faster compared to Q-learning based RL methods that take more than 1M steps to converge.
+Compared to prior methods like SQIL, IQ obtains \textbf{3-7x} normalized score\footnote{Normalized rewards are obtained by setting random behavior to 0 and expert one to 1.} and converges in $\sim$300k steps, being \textbf{3x} faster compared to Q-learning based RL methods that take more than 1M steps to converge.
 Other popular methods like GAIL and ValueDICE perform near random even with 1M env steps.